Mobutu Sese Seko: Congo Crisis

 On 23 January 1961, Kasa-Vubu promoted Mobutu to major-general.
 Historian De Witte argues that this was a political action, "aimed to strengthen the army, the president's sole support, and Mobutu's position within the army".
+By then Mobutu had gathered a group of associates which became known as the "Binza group", a political faction which included several high-ranking government figures and began to influence state policy under Prime Minister Cyrille Adoula.
+The Binza group was supported and financed by the United States Central Intelligence Agency (CIA).
+Several other political factions were critical of the influence exerted by Mobutu and the wider Binza group.

-In 1964, Pierre Mulele led partisans in another rebellion.
-They quickly occupied two-thirds of the Congo.
+In November 1963, Conseil National de Libération (CNL) militants targeted the Binza group as part of a coup d'état attempt.
+The CNL militants successfully kidnapped Mobutu and Victor Nendaka, but both managed to escape; the coup attempt was defeated.
+By mid-1964, the Kwilu and Simba rebellions had spread across much of the Congo, with the eastern regions being largely overrun by insurgents.
 In response, the Congolese army, led by Mobutu, reconquered the entire territory through 1965.

 Second coup and consolidation of power

 Prime Minister Moise Tshombe's Congolese National Convention had won a large majority in the March 1965 elections, but Kasa-Vubu appointed an anti-Tshombe leader, Évariste Kimba, as prime minister-designate.
-However, Parliament twice refused to confirm him.
+Parliament twice refused to confirm him.
 With the government in near-paralysis, Mobutu seized power in a bloodless coup on 24 November.
 He had turned 35 a month earlier.

-Under the auspices of a state of exception (regime d'exception), Mobutu assumed sweeping—almost absolute—powers for five years.
+Under the auspices of a state of exception (régime d'exception), Mobutu assumed sweeping—almost absolute—powers for five years.
 In his first speech upon taking power, Mobutu told a large crowd at Léopoldville's main stadium that, since politicians had brought the Congo to ruin in five years, it would take him at least that long to set things right again, and therefore there would be no more political party activity for five years.
 On 30 November 1965 Parliament approved a measure which turned over most legislative powers to Mobutu and his cabinet, though it retained the right to review his decrees.
 In early March 1966 he opened a new session of Parliament by declaring that he was revoking their right of review, and two weeks later his government permanently suspended the body and assumed all of its remaining functions.